31Sanskrati/Front-end_Project-1/README.md

 # Front-end_Project-1

-Used HTML, CSS and JavaScript to make this new project
+## General Info

-In this project, I tried to make a website layout which is fully responsible, contains transitions, hover effects.
+Created a technology website layout which is fully responsible, contains transitions, hover effects.

+## Technologies
+I have used
+- HTML
+- CSS
+- JavaScript

+## Setup
+Just download the code and run the html file on your browser.

+## Repositiory Status
+Finished